How can you succeed when you face conflict?

 REST

 This verse makes two points.
 First, though victory may “rest with the lord” you must do all that you need to do to be “ready.”
-Preparing a horse for battle took a lot; it must be properly shod with iron shoes, harness, saddles and even armor must fit securely.
-A warhorse had years of training for speed and strength and to follow the commands of the rider.
-Much time and expense was spent getting a horse ready for battle, so also we must not neglect the hard work.
+Preparing a horse for battle took a lot; it had to be properly shod with iron shoes, equipped with a harness, saddles, and even armor that fit securely.
+A warhorse had years of training for speed and strength, and to follow the commands of the rider.
+Much time and expense were spent getting a horse ready for battle, so we must not neglect the hard work.

-Rest is not a battle word; or a concept consistent with conflict.
-You rest after the battle, but here victory is associated with rest; as if it is done, finished and waiting.
-Imagine victory resting in the palm of God’s outstretched hand and He is extending that hand to you.
-Victory is waiting for you to take it, only we must receive it by faith.
+Rest is not a battle word or a concept consistent with conflict.
+You rest after the battle, but here victory is associated with rest; as if it is done, finished, and waiting.
+Imagine victory resting in the palm of God’s outstretched hand, and He is extending that hand to you.
+Victory is waiting for you to take it, but we must receive it by faith.

 VICTORY

-The second and greater point is that “victory rest with the lord.”
-You do everything you can to be ready but you know it is God who gives victory.
-He is the one who inspires the professor to give the good grade.
+The second and greater point is that “victory rests with the lord.”
+You do everything you can to be ready, but you know it is God who gives victory.
+He is the one who inspires the professor to give a good grade.
 He is the one who causes the judges to rule you the winner of the contest.
 He is the one who brings the audience to give a standing ovation.
-God invented “Victory” it is His possession and He gives victory to whom He will.
+God invented “Victory.”
+It is His possession, and He gives victory to whom He will.

-* Pray each time you begin your study time, open your book, or begin your project.
-(Simply, like saying grace at dinner it need not be complicated).
+Pray each time you start your study time, open your book, or begin a project.
+(Simply, like saying grace at dinner, it need not be complicated.)

-* Pray before you train or practice skills or prepare for a task.
+Pray before you train, practice skills, or prepare for a task.

-* Thank God in advance for the victory He has for you.
+Thank God in advance for the victory He has in store for you.

-* When you receive the results acknowledge God’s provision, both to God in prayer and verbalize it to others.
+When you receive the results, acknowledge God’s provision, both to God in prayer and verbally to others.

-We must be like the soldier who has his horse trained and equipped always ready for battle; we need to study, to practice, to work diligently.
+We must be like the soldier who has their horse trained and equipped, always ready for battle; we need to study, practice, and work diligently.
 The Day of Battle can be the hour of victory if it is prepared for with many moments of Faith.

 My Prayer for Victory